fa-laurena/LinearRegressionML/README.md

 <h1> USA Hoursing - Linear Regression  </h1>

 <h2>Description</h2>
-In this project, the USA Dataset features can be used to annalyse the average market price of houses.
-Good for real estate agences and personal use to know if you are buying or selling at fair price.
+In this project, the USA Dataset can be used to annalyse the average market price of houses.
+Good for real estate agencies and personal use to know if you are buying or selling at a fair price.
 <br />